An upper bound conjecture for the Yokota invariant: The Fourier Transform

-First we show that $Y_r(\Gamma,col)$ is equal to the Kauffman bracket of the link $L$ obtained from $\Gamma$ as in Figure \ref{fig:chainmail}.
-Every vertex is replaced by a circle colored with $\Omega$, and every edge is replaced by a circle colored with the same color as the edge, wrapping around once each of the two circles corresponding to its vertices.
+The colored link $L(\Gamma,col)$ is obtained from $(\Gamma,col)$ as in Figure \ref{fig:chainmail}.
+Every vertex is replaced by a circle colored with $\Omega$, and every edge is replaced by a circle colored with the same color as the edge, wrapping around once each of the two circles corresponding to its vertices in a minimally twisted way (i.e. the circle has two consecutive overcrossings and two consecutive undercrossings).
+Notice that the link itself only depends on $\Gamma$; only its coloring depends on $col$.
+Furthermore we can define the framing to be the blackboard framing of the diagram we just constructed.